pyxlaria/CSARCH2-Case-Study-1/TEST_CASE.md

 Each test case lists the **Input**, the **Expected Output** (the mathematically/IEEE-754-correct result), the **Actual Output** (what the program produced when run), a **Pass/Fail** verdict, and a placeholder for a screenshot of the program run.

-> **Legend:** ✅ PASS = actual output matches expected output exactly. ❌ FAIL = a discrepancy was found (see the accompanying note for root cause).

----

 ## 1. Decimal → IEEE 754 Double-Precision Conversion